dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 ### Quick story of Dafny

 Dafny started as an imperative programming language with built-in support for verification in 2009, but you probably haven't heard a lot about it in the news.
-It's because it's in a special niche: It is meant for programmers, but designed with verification as the first goal in mind.
+That's because it's in a special niche: It's meant for programmers, but designed with verification as the first goal in mind.

-Dafny has been successfully used in several industrial and academics settings.
+Dafny has been successfully used in several industrial and academic settings.
-With its Java-like syntax and good type inference, Dafny has [2k stars on GitHub](https://github.com/dafny-lang/dafny).
+With its Java-like syntax and good type inference, Dafny has [over 2k stars on GitHub](https://github.com/dafny-lang/dafny).
-Dafny is being used both academic circles to [teach formal reasoning](http://www.doc.ic.ac.uk/~scd/Dafny_Material/Lectures.pdf), as well as in industrial projects like [IronFleet](https://github.com/microsoft/Ironclad/blob/main/ironfleet/README.md) and [IronClad projects](https://github.com/microsoft/Ironclad/blob/main/ironfleet/README.md), as part of the [AWS Encryption SDK](https://github.com/aws/aws-encryption-sdk-dafny) and as the model for the [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/).
+Dafny is being used both in academic circles to [teach formal reasoning](http://www.doc.ic.ac.uk/~scd/Dafny_Material/Lectures.pdf), as well as in industrial projects like [IronFleet](https://github.com/microsoft/Ironclad/blob/main/ironfleet/README.md) and [IronClad projects](https://github.com/microsoft/Ironclad/blob/main/ironfleet/README.md), as part of the [AWS Encryption SDK](https://github.com/aws/aws-encryption-sdk-dafny) and as the model for the [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/).

 Under the hood, Dafny reasons about programs, and can not only prove the absence of run-time exceptions, but also invariants and specific properties relating inputs and outputs.

 ### A quick introduction to Dafny

-By now, you might want to know what does it mean to reason about programs _mathematically_ to avoid bugs that tests might not cover.
+By now, you might want to know what it means to reason about programs _mathematically_ to avoid bugs that tests might not cover.
 It's your lucky day, I made an animation to explain the process.
-Here is an example of an unoptimized program that computes the euclidian division in Dafny.
-To go to the next step, click "Next".
+Here is an example of an unoptimized program that computes the Euclidian division in Dafny.
+The Euclidian is the regular division you learned at school, and the result are the quotient and the remainder.

 {% include verification-compelling-intro.html %}

 If you want to know how Dafny translates these programs into mathematical formulas, [have a look at this discussion](https://github.com/dafny-lang/dafny/discussions/1898#discussioncomment-2344533).

 Ok, so now you know how Dafny works if it was run on the command line.
-For now, let's focus on the most interesting part that changed since the last year: The IDE.
+For now, let's focus on the most interesting part that changed since the last year: the [Dafny IDE for VS Code](https://github.com/dafny-lang/ide-vscode).

 ## Users feel the lack of feedback on the IDE